 In this course, students learn the basic concepts, principals, methods and the branches of linguistics.
 The course also provides insight into the concept of discourse and the relationship between linguistics and translation.

-Students will be taught how to use the written communication tools accurately and efficiently in this course.
-There will be exercises on understanding, telling, reading, and writing; types of speeches (panel, symposium, conference, etc.) will be introduced; the student will be equipped with information on using body language, accent and intonation, and presentation techniques.
+Students will be taught how to use the written and verbal communication tools accurately and efficiently in this course.
+Various types of verbal and written statements will be examined through a critical point of view by doing exercises on understanding, telling, reading, and writing.
+Punctuation and spelling rules, which are basis of written statement, will be taught and accurate usage of these rules for efficient and strong expression will be provided.
+As for verbal statement, students will be taught how to use the body language, use accent and intonation elaborately, and use presentation techniques.

 This course enables the students to study simple and complex grammatical structures in Turkish and English and use both languages accurately and appropriately.
 It also provides insight into the similarities and differences between Turkish and English within the context of translation studies.
 Having been provided with some theoretical input about Turkish and English grammar, the students are expected to translate the given grammatical structures.